emily-yu/.dotfiles/README.md

 # .dotfiles

+### relevant items in `.bash_profile`
+    alias pipi="python3 -m pip install "$@" --user"

+The above alias creates workarounds for the following issues:
+1. Temporarily using Python 2.7 --> Python 3.7, since 2.7 is deprecated.
+2. Get around permission requirements in Catalina OSX, adding additional flags to all pip installs.

 ### .apiremove.sh
 .apiremove.sh will prevent accidental exposure of API keys on GitHub by removing API keys before committing your changes, while allowing your API keys in your local files to remain intact.